Learn How to Ace an Interview for a Temporary Job

 After the Interview

-Remember to send a thank you note or email message after the interview.
-It’s good etiquette to thank your interviewer, and it keeps you in their mind when it’s time to decide on which person to hire.
+Check these signs to see how well you did, and think about whether there's anything you need to mention when you send a thank you note or email message after the interview.
+It’s good etiquette to thank your interviewer, it gives you an opportunity to mention something you neglected to say during the interview or a point you want to clarify, and it keeps you in their mind when it’s time to decide on which person to hire.